 Millennials, those born between 1980 and 2000, are a fast-growing demographic group that has a lot of purchasing power.
-There are approximately 80 million millennials in the U.S. alone, and they spend up to $600 billion each year, according to Accenture.
+There are approximately 80 million millennials in the U.S. alone, and they spend up to $600 billion each year, according to Accenture who also projects this number will grow to $1.4 billion in 2020, representing 30 percent of total retail sales.

 Cosmetic and beauty brands should see these behaviors and trends as a new marketing imperative.
-In order to truly connect and engage with millennials, you must tap into this demographic’s innate desire to build strong connections with their friends, advocates and even their favorite brands.
-Here are seven social strategies to help beauty brands build up their millennial communities.
+In order to truly connect and engage with millennials, digital strategies for a beauty brand should be tailored to tap into this demographic’s innate desire to build strong connections with their friends, advocates and even their favorite brands.
+Here are seven social strategies to help beauty brands build up their millennial beauty communities.

 Social media plays an integral role in the lives of millennials.
 They tap into social networks multiple times throughout the day to “like” posts, snap images, pin inspiration and so much more.
 These socially savvy consumers also love to check in on the latest trends, breaking news developments and happenings.
 But what they find most valuable about social media is that they can stay connected with friends, family and likeminded peers from all over the world – from the comfort of home.

-Cosmetic and beauty brands can capitalize on millennials’ desire to connect, ask questions and share experiences by creating their own branded communities.
+Digital strategies for cosmetic and beauty brands can capitalize on millennials’ desire to connect, ask questions and share experiences by creating their own branded beauty communities.

 2. Spread the Social Love